NDVI: Normalized Difference Vegetation Index

-NDVI is calculated in accordance with the formula:
+NDVI is derived from satellite imagery and calculated in accordance with the formula:

-RED – reflection in the red range of the spectrum
+RED – light reflected in the red range of the spectrum

 According to this formula, the density of vegetation (NDVI) at a certain point of the image is equal to the difference in the intensities of reflected light in the red and infrared range divided by the sum of these intensities.